Snooder/EV-Data-API/README.md

 # EV Data API
 Thank you for visiting, let's get to work building something great!

-“The technology you use impresses no one.
-The experience you create with it is everything.”
-— Sean Gerety

-## Project Recap

-1. **`main.py`**: I began by setting up a FastAPI application in `main.py`.
-This file is responsible for initializing the app, registering routes, and configuring the startup events to load the data.

-2. **`routes/routes.py`**: Next, we defined the API endpoint in `routes.py` to handle requests for querying EV data by year.
-I ensured that the `year` could be passed as a path parameter and added support for a `verbose` query option.

-3. **`ev_utils/ev_scraper.py`**: I then created a data scraper in `ev_scraper.py` to pull the latest EV data from a public API, storing it in memory to serve requests quickly without re-fetching data.

-4. **`ev_utils/ev_evaluator.py`**: This file handles the logic of filtering the EV data by year and calculating metrics like the total number of cars and their average electric range, grouped by make.

-5. **`ev_utils/logger.py`**: Finally, I added logging functionality in `logger.py` to track requests, errors, and data scraping activities, ensuring smooth operation and easy debugging.

-Afterwards, the future of this API has many areas that can be improved:
-- In terms of user functionality, we can showcase a lot more filter functionality such as vehicle price ranges, battery capacity, and specific makes or models.
-- Integrating multiple data sources could provide even more accurate insights for users.
-- Build a user-facing dashboard with data visualizations to enhance user interaction and insights from the API :D

-For the API itself, we could add more safe guards and important workflows as we collect more data.
-- Use async calls to fetch data without blocking operations, improving response times and scalability.
-- Ensure code quality and prevent bugs by implementing thorough unit and integration tests
-- Prevent abuse by limiting the number of API requests from users over a certain period.
-- Secure the API by requiring users to authenticate via API keys, controlling access and usage
-- Ensure that incoming data is properly validated to prevent invalid entries and improve API reliability
-- Secure the API by enforcing HTTPS and adding security headers to prevent common vulnerabilitie

 # User Manual

 This FastAPI-based web service scrapes and serves electric vehicle (EV) data.
 Users can query the number of cars and the average electric range by make for a given year.
 The service also supports a verbose mode that includes detailed car data.